• Skip to primary navigation

 brushing the dough with milk

-3. Pour the filling into the pie pan, and then starting from the center with the longest strips, weave the strips of dough on top to cover the pie.
+3. Pour the filling mixture into the pie pan, and then starting from the center with the longest strips, weave the strips of dough on top to cover the pie.

 pouring the filling on the pie dough